 1. Even though she had no obvious signs of gut issues, it’s always important to do a stool test to identify and treat any histamine releasing bacteria, as it often shows up on the skin as eczema.

-2. Reducing histamines in he diet can give quiet significant relief for eczema very quickly.
+2. Reducing histamines in the diet can give quiet significant relief from eczema very quickly.

 3. Taking Activated B Vitamins will support the methylation pathways and the production of SAMe which reduces histamine in the body.

 If you want to know more about eczema and histamine, you can read more here

 If you want to know more about MTHR, you can read more here or view my You Tube Video

 Joanne Kennedy is a degree qualified Naturopath practising in the Sydney CBD.
 Areas of speciality include: MTHFR, Women’s hormones; stress, fatigue and insomnia; anxiety & depression; gut/digestive health; and histamine intolerance.
 Jo has helped hundreds of patients with chronic and complicated health issues gain control of their health and finally heal.